ThanosRestas/Breakout-SDL/README.md

 # Intro

-Main purpose of this project was to get familiar with  systems such as :
+Main purpose of this project was to get familiar with techniques such as :

 * Creating a level via loading and using a tilemap
 * Implementing a better collision system